Armando1514/Software-testing-techniques/README.md

 Because no valid subIntervals of variables a, b and c exist, the strong  normal equivalence class test cases are identical to the weak normal equivalence class test cases (Strong robust too time consuming for implementation).
 Here the implementation:
 [ Test cases for equivalence class testing.](https://github.com/Armando1514/Software-testing-techniques/blob/master/STTriangle/test/sT/EquivalenceClassTesting.java)

+# Code based testing
+Testing strategy to design test cases based on the internal structure of a system (or component).
+It is also known as **white-box** testing or structural testing.
+The technic that we analyse is **Control flow** testing. **Basic idea**: given a Control flow Graph (an abstract representation of all possible control flows through a component or system, where nodes are stataements and edges represent flows of control), define a **test coverage criterion** and devise test cases so as to meet it.
+## Statement testing
+**Test coverage criterion**: each node in the CFG must be covered by a set of test cases at least once.
+Thus, each statement must be covered at least once.  **Intuition**: statements that have never been executed during testing may contain bugs.
+## Branch testing
+Is a stronger test coverage criterion. **Test coverage criterion**: each edge in the CFG must be covered by a set ot test cases at least once.
+Thus, each branch must be covered at least once.
+Branch coverage implies statement coverage.
+## Condition testing
+Is a stronger test coverage criterion. **Test coverage criterion**: each condition outcome (as true and false) in every decision statement must be covered by a set of test cases at least once.
+Compound conditions can be broken into simple conditions (each of which as true and false outcomes).
+## Path testing
+**Test coverage criterion**: each path in the CFG must be covered by a set of test cases at least once.
+Look that a number of paths i a system with loops is unbounded, it's necessary a feasible criteria to limit the number of paths to be covered (Loop boundary, cyclomatic complexity etc. ).

 # Test driven development